jamesbachini/Encryption-VScode/README.md

 `CTRL + SHIFT + P` > Type "Encrypt" or "Decrypt" > Enter a pass phrase > current document will be encrypted/decrypted.

+NOTE: IF YOU HAVE NON-UTF8 SPECIAL CHARACTERS IN THE DOCUMENT YOU WILL GET MALFORMED UTF8 ERRORS

 ## Blog Post
 https://jamesbachini.com/how-to-encrypt-text-in-visual-studio-code-vscode/